 EMS Personnel Liability - Support legislation that would provide an exemption to the S.C.
-Tort Claims Act so that EMS providers are not subject to liability while acting in the scope of their official duties.
+Tort Claims Act so that EMS providers are not subject to liability while acting in the scope of their official duties and to provide a further exemption for firefighters acting as or performing EMS services.